-All staff must read and know the school's Physical Intervention Policy and the Group's Use of Restrictive Practices and Restraint Terms of Reference
+All team members must read and know the school's Physical Intervention Policy and the Group's Use of Restrictive Practices and Restraint Terms of Reference

-23.1 While every school creates an atmosphere of nurturing, unconditional positive regard and warmth, the Group recognises that on occasion it may be necessary to use physical intervention to keep a child or young person safe.
+While every school creates an atmosphere of nurturing, unconditional positive regard and warmth, the Group recognises that on occasion it may be necessary to use physical intervention to keep a child or young person safe.
 Physical intervention must be a last resort and must always be proportionate.
 Once the child/young person is safe and calm, it is essential that there is a debrief with them.
-It should be an open discussion with the member of staff encouraging the pupil to talk about how they feel and understand what happened.
+It should be an open discussion with the team member encouraging the pupil to talk about how they feel and understand what happened.